simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 * [AWS Secrets Manager][awssm] for secrets
 * [AWS Certificate Manager][awscm] for certificates

-As mentioned above we are using the default VPC and subnets provided by AWS.
-Within the VPC we will provide an ALB to route the traffic to the [web container][mastodonweb], running a [Ruby on Rails][rubyonrails] backend with a [React.js][reactjs] frontend, and the [streaming container][mastodonstreaming], a [Node.js][nodejs] application for the streaming API.
-As the web and streaming container are acccesed by a different port and path, we will use two target groups for the ALB.
-One for the web container listening on port 3000 and the other for the streaming container listening on port 4000 and reached via the `/api/v1/streaming` path.
+As mentioned earlier, we will use the standard VPC and subnets provided by AWS.
+Within the VPC, we will provide an ALB to direct traffic to the [web container][mastodonweb], running a [Ruby on Rails][rubyonrails] backend with a [React.js][reactjs] frontend, and to the [streaming container][mastodonstreaming], a [Node.js][nodejs] application for the streaming API.
+Since the web container and the streaming container are accessed via different ports and paths, we will use two target groups for the ALB.
+One for the web container listening on port 3000 and the other for the streaming container listening on port 4000 and accessed via the path `/api/v1/streaming`.
 The tasks within the ECS service will be able to access the PostgreSQL and Redis databases, the S3 bucket and the SES service.

-The ALB will be secured by a security group that only allows traffic from the Internet on port 80 and 443.
-Whereas the http traffic on port 80 will be redirected to https on port 443. he https traffic will be secured by a certificate from AWS Certificate Manager.
-The certificate will be requested for the domain name, `social.simonschoof.com`, of the Mastodon instance.
-The web and streaming containers runnning on ECS and Fargate will be secured by a security group that only allows traffic from the ALB and to PostgreSQL, Redis, S3 and SES.
-The PostgreSQL and Redis databases are also secured by a security group that only allows traffic from the web and streaming containers running on ECS and Fargate.
+The ALB is secured by a security group that only allows traffic from the Internet via port 80 and 443.
+The http traffic on port 80 is redirected to https on port 443.
+The https traffic is secured by a certificate from AWS Certificate Manager.
+The certificate is requested for the domain name `social.simonschoof.com` of the Mastodon instance.
+The web and streaming containers running on ECS and Fargate are secured by a security group that only allows traffic from the ALB and to PostgreSQL, Redis, S3 and SES.
+The PostgreSQL and Redis databases are also protected by a security group that only allows traffic from the web and streaming containers running on ECS and Fargate.

-To allow the Mastodon instance to send e-mails, we will use AWS SES.
+In order for the Mastodon instance to send emails, we use AWS SES.
-AWS SES will be configured to use the domain name of the Mastodon instance as the sender domain.
-The sender domain has to be verified in AWS SES.
-Additionally, we will configure AWS SES to use the SMTP interface to send e-mails.
-The SMTP credentials will be stored in the AWS Secrets Manager.
+AWS SES is configured to use the domain name of the Mastodon instance as the sender domain.
+The sender domain must be verified in AWS SES.
+In addition, AWS SES is configured to use the SMTP interface to send emails.
+The SMTP credentials are stored in AWS Secrets Manager.

-To store the user-uploaded media files, we will use AWS S3.
+AWS S3 will be used to store the user uploaded media files.
 As I wanted to keep the bucket private, we will use a CloudFront distribution to serve the media files to the users.
-AWS CloudFront will be configured to use the subdomain `mastodonmedia.simonschoof.com` and will also only allow https traffic.
-The certificate for the subdomain will be requested from AWS Certificate Manager.
+AWS CloudFront will be configured to use the subdomain `mastodonmedia.simonschoof.com` and only allow https traffic.
+The certificate for the subdomain is requested from the AWS Certificate Manager.

-The configuration for the Mastodon instance will be stored in AWS Systems Manager Parameter Store.
-The secrets will be stored in AWS Secrets Manager.
-The parameters and secrets will be retrieved during the deployment of the Mastodon instance via Pulumi and set as environment variables in the ECS task definition.
+The configuration for the Mastodon instance is stored in the AWS Systems Manager Parameter Store.
+The secrets are stored in AWS Secrets Manager.
+The parameters and secrets are retrieved via Pulumi during the deployment of the Mastodon instance and set as environment variables in the ECS task definition.

-After the general overview of the architecture, we will now go into more detail on how to set up the different parts of the AWS infrastructure.
+After the general overview of the architecture, we will now go into more detail on how the different parts of the AWS infrastructure are set up.

 ### Domain name and certificates